Kiymbi Dam: Dam and power plant

 The dam is above the main Kiymbi waterfalls and consists of a concrete arc 60 m in length, with a crest altitude of 1652.2 m.
 The dam's capacity is about 75000 m3.
 Water is carried away from the dam in a horizontal direction along a 1428 m covered channel, or gallery, to a point above the power station.
 The gallery is partially lined with concrete, with a width of 3.5 m where it is lined and 4.5 m where it is unlined.
 The gallery terminates in a de-sanding chamber 30 m long and 7 m in diameter which eliminates any sand particles larger than .03 mm in diameter.
 The sand is flushed down a gully to the river below.

 From a tank at the end of the de-sander, the water is fed to the power plant by a steep conduit 1400 m long with a diameter decreasing from 1.1 to .9 m.
 The drop is about 677 m.
 The water powers the turbines and is discharged into the river below the waterfalls.
 The power station came online in 1959 with two 8,250 kilowatt generators, with potential for three more of the same capacity.
-A 132 kW line carried the electricity to Albertville.[since 1971 called Kalemie].
+A 132 kV line carried the electricity to Albertville.[since 1971 called Kalemie].

 Rehabilitation plans

 Bendera dam on Kyimbi River in Tanganyika Province of Democratic Republic of Congo.
 The dam is the upper facility of the Bendera Hydroelectric Power Plant.

 The Democratic Republic of the Congo became independent in June 1960.
 The state electricity company, Société nationale d'électricité (SNEL), prepared a study of rehabilitating the Kiymbi power station in 1992.
 A 2007 report prepared for the World Bank evaluated rehabilitation of the power plant.
 The very rough estimate of cost from a "reconnaissance" study would be US$52.06 million for 43 MW installed capacity.
 The report recommended making a priority of a more detailed study.

 In 2023, a British company [Dynamis Investment Partners Ltd] took over the rehabilitation plans for the Bendera hydroelectric plant and is currently conducting a feasibility study for the project, in collaboration with SNEL.

-The rehabilitation work is scheduled to begin in late 2025, with plans to increase the plant's capacity significally beyond its current output, as well as improving the plant's reliability and working conditions.
+The rehabilitation work is scheduled to begin in early 2026, with plans to increase the plant's capacity significally beyond its current output, as well as improving the plant's reliability and working conditions.
+An EPC Contractor, [ABC Contracting SA] with head office in Andenne (BE) is appointed for the work.

 This project is expected to provide increased access to green energy and electricity for communities in Kalemie and areas surrounding the power plant, boosting growth in the region.
 The operation of the power plant is planned to be run, via a lease agreement with SNEL, by the Congolese company Bendera Hydroélectricité SARL [subsidiary to UK based company Bendera HPP Ltd].